dougmercer/keyed/docs/tutorial/first_scene.md

     .translate(0, -300, start=60, end=110, easing=easing.elastic_out)
 )
 ```
-Here we create and animate the most interesting thing the animation - a [Circle][keyed.shapes.Circle].
+Here we create and animate the most interesting thing in the animation - a [Circle][keyed.shapes.Circle].
 We apply a few key framed transformations to the object.

 - `.center()` - Centers the circle in the scene
 - First `.translate()` - Moves the ball down by 300 pixels with a bouncy easing